Omar-p/learning-notes/aws/serverless/serverless.md

   - ![alt text](images/how-lambda-can-now-scale-for-burst-traffic.png)
 - **Traffic patterns**: Design for expected load patterns
 - ![https://aws.amazon.com/blogs/aws/aws-lambda-functions-now-scale-12-times-faster-when-handling-high-volume-requests/](AWS Lambda functions now scale 12 times faster when handling high-volume requests)
+  - Every function can scale by 1000 concurrent executions every 10 seconds. independently of each other.
+  - if 1 concurrent execution takes 100ms, in one second, it can handle 10 requests. so it can scale by 10000 TPS every seconds.

 ## internals:
 - AWS Lambda functions run inside Firecracker, an open-source virtualization technology developed by AWS.